How and Why the Kentucky Counties Formed

 Steven A. Channing says the abuse of the powers of counties by local political cliques "ultimately shaped the political culture of counties throughout the state ... and became a poison infecting citizens at every level of government and contributing to a virtual paralysis of the political and economic will."

-Today, Kentucky has many attractions that you can enjoy as you explore your ancestry, whether that’s learning about famous Kentuckians like Daniel Boone or Abraham Lincoln or taking in the natural beauty of the state’s caves and wilderness areas.
+Kentucky is often referred to as the daughter of the east and the mother of the west.
+Today, Kentucky has many attractions that you can enjoy as you explore your ancestry, whether that’s learning about famous Kentuckians like Daniel Boone or Abraham Lincoln or taking in the natural beauty of the green grass on the rolling hills.